walnuthq/madara-docs/docs/components/starknet_os.md

 Execution of the transactions inside SNOS is done for the following purposes:
 1. To verify that all transactions follow network rules
+1. To calculate state changes
-1. To generate a record of the transactions
+1. To generate a record of all performed operations.
+This record is usually called a *trace* (or *PIE*).

 The SNOS utilizes the CairoVM to execute each transaction.
-The CairoVM includes an elaborate Cairo program that includes logic for verifying all of the network rules.
+The CairoVM includes an elaborate Cairo program with logic for verifying all of the network rules.
 This Cairo program is eventually responsible for making sure each transaction obeys the rules.

-- Make sure __validate__ is called and other similar ordering checks

-If there are errors in the transactions, the program is unable to produce the execution trace and the transactions are marked as failed.
+### Handling of erraneous transactions

+Transactions can fail the SNOS validations.
+Reasons include:
+1. Transaction runs out of gas.
+1. Transaction runs code that ends in a panic.
+1. Transaction tries to perform operations it's not allowed to do - for example write to another contract's storage.
+1. Transaction does not follow the agreed execution order.
+For example it doesn't call the account contract correctly.

+If a transactions fails the validation, it is marked as rejected.
+There are different levels of rejection, depending on the nature of the failure, but all result in the transaction being excluded from state updates.

 ## Read more